YuxinWang-Nora/CS6650-final-image-process-with-k8s/image-processor/README.md

-# Image Processing Service
+# Scalable Image Processing System with Kubernetes

-This is a scalable image processing service built with Spring Boot and designed to run on Kubernetes.
+This is a high-throughput, fault-tolerant distributed system for processing images at scale, built with Spring Boot and deployed on Kubernetes.

 ## Features

-- Image upload via REST API
+- **Multiple Image Processing Operations**:
    - Image resizing with aspect ratio preservation
-- Storage in S3 (LocalStack for development)
+   - Watermarking with customizable text and position
+   - Filters (grayscale, sepia, blur, sharpen)
+- **Scalable Architecture**:
+   - REST API endpoints for different processing operations
+   - Kubernetes orchestration with autoscaling
-- Containerized with Docker
+   - Containerized with Docker for portability
-- Ready for Kubernetes deployment
+- **S3-Compatible Storage** (LocalStack for development)
+- **Fault Tolerance and High Availability**

 ## Prerequisites

 - Java 11+
 - Docker & Docker Compose
-- Maven
+- Kubernetes (Minikube for local development)
+- JMeter (for load testing)

 ## Local Development